BIIFSweden/I2K2024-MTIWorkshop/README.md

 - `cell_segmentation_geo.json` file: the GEOjson file that can be imported in QuPath as cell segmentation (and clustering if analysis command has been performed).
 - `anndata_TissUUmaps.h5ad`: TissUUmaps project file.

 Now you can open the `anndata_TissUUmaps.h5ad` with the TissUUmaps application and explore your results.
+For installing the TissUUmaps aplication follow the [installation instructions](https://tissuumaps.github.io/installation/).

 Bonus: cluster annotation